 Games are using HDR10 profile.
-To get the benefit of HDR10 you need true 10bit panel.
-10bit panel can produce over 1 billion colours, and 8-bit panel can only cover 16 million colors.12-bit panel (Dolby Vision requirement) can show 68.7 billion colours.
+To get the benefit of HDR10 you need a true 10bit panel.
+A 10-bit panel can produce over 1 billion colors, and the 8-bit panel can only cover 16 million colors.12-bit panel (Dolby Vision requirement) can show 68.7 billion colors.

 What’s the difference?